golang/tools/gopls/doc/features/passive.md

 The client may use this information to provide syntax highlighting that conveys semantic distinctions between, for example, functions and types, constants and variables, or library functions and built-ins.
-The client specifies the sets of types and modifiers they are interested in.
+The client specifies the sets of types and modifiers it is interested in.

 Settings:
 - The [`semanticTokens`](../settings.md#semanticTokens) setting determines whether